The Enchanted Book

 Another twist is that the fairy godmother is a book.
 A magical book that shines when it wants to talk to Jimmy.
 It use to belong to his mother, but has been hidden in the basement.
 Jimmy is sent to the basement and while trying to find what he is sent for in the dark, he discovers this book, rescues it out of curiosity and hides it in his room.

 Once he reaches school, the most beautiful girl in the world has transferred to the high school – Michelle.
 Every boy in the school is transfixed with awe.
 Jimmy doesn’t stand a chance.

-At only 100 pages, the action in this story keeps moving at a pretty quick pace, but still takes the time to develop the characters enough so that you are routing for Jimmy (even if he does cry a lot and is scared to death of his step father) and hoping that the twins and their father loose out on their free servant.
+At only 100 pages, the action in this story keeps moving at a pretty quick pace, but still takes the time to develop the characters enough so that you are rooting for Jimmy (even if he does cry a lot and is scared to death of his stepfather) and hoping that the twins and their father lose out on their free servant.
 George holds Jimmy’s future in his grubby hands with glee and threatens to shatter it with any infraction, mostly imaginary or outright lies from the twins.